shatha2014/FashionRec/README.md

 - `./fasttext_on_spark` contains a scalable implementation of FastText to run on Spark clusters
 - `./information_extraction` contains scripts for unsupervised information extraction using semantic/syntactic clustering of text to match it to an ontology/domain data as well as using several external APIs as sources of distant supervision.
 Also contains scripts for evaluation.
 - `./wordvecs` contains scripts training and evaluating word embeddings, as well as normalizing text corpora to be used for training word embeddings.
+- `./cnn_classification` contains scripts for training a weakly supervised CNN text classifier and model serving.

 ### Usage